polyfy/polylith/readme.md

 They passed!

-### Test approach
+### Test approaches

-We have tests at two different levels, the brick tests and the environment tests.
+We have tests at two different levels, brick and environment tests.

 The environment tests should be used for our slow tests.
 They also give us a way to write tailor-made tests that are unique per environment.
 To keep the feedback loop short, we should only put fast running tests in our bricks.
-This will give us a faster feedback loop, because the brick tests are the ones that are executed when we run `poly test` while the environment tests are not executed in that case.
+This will give us a faster feedback loop, because the brick tests are the ones that are executed when we run `poly test` while the environment tests are not.

 But does that mean we are only allowed to put unit tests in our bricks?
-No. As long as the tests are fast, they can be put in the bricks they belong to (by e.g. using an in-memory database).
+No. As long as the tests are fast (by e.g. using in-memory databases) they should be put in the bricks they belong to

-An extra bonus of using Polylith is that we can avoid most of the mocking, because we run the tests from an environment where we have access to real components.
+An extra bonus of using Polylith is that we can avoid most of the mocking, because we run the tests from environments where we have access to real components.

 Before we continue, let's commit what we have done so far and mark the workspace as stable:
 ```sh